Creating Accessible Course Material

 Accessible Word documents should include the following accessible features:

-- Alternative text describes the content of the image for screen readers.
+- Alternative text for images: Alternative text describes the content of the image for screen readers.
 For additional information, visit Getting Started with Alt Text.

-- When using hyperlinks in a document, add text that describes to the user what they will see when they click on the link.
+- Self-describing links: When using hyperlinks in a document, add text that describes to the user what they will see when they click on the link.
 For additional information, visit W3C Tips for Webmasters.

-- Lists should be created using the list controls that are provided in the document authoring software.
+- Properly formatted lists: Lists should be created using the list controls that are provided in the document authoring software.
 For additional information, visit Getting Started with Lists.

 Microsoft Office offers a course on creating accessible Word documents.
 The course is a video presentation and teaches how to create accessible word documents.